 To set up a 504 Plan, the allergic child’s parent or guardian must contact their school’s 504 Coordinator.
 A team will then be assembled to determine if your child qualifies for protection under Section 504.
 Medical information, such as a diagnosis, will be required, so you won’t be getting out of the “doctor’s note” here.
 That said, a 504 Plan can be set up before the school year begins.

-For more information, see the USDA’s document on Accommodating Children with Special Dietary Needs.
+For more information, see the Accommodations for Children with Special Diet Needs.

 No Severe Milk Allergy?